Connect with others who understand.

 Can You Have Both Atrial Fibrillation and Atrial Flutter?

-An episode of atrial flutter can trigger atrial fibrillation, which can happen during heart surgery and also at other times.
-Additionally, some antiarrhythmic medications commonly used for AFib management can trigger atrial flutter.
-These medications help control abnormal heart rhythms.
-They work to keep the heart's rhythm steady and regular, preventing it from beating too fast or irregularly.
+Some medications commonly used to treat AFib can trigger atrial flutter.
+These anti-arrhythmic drugs help keep the heart’s rhythm steady and regular, preventing it from beating too fast or irregularly.

 Talk With Others Who Understand